… and then suddenly it wasn’t.

-“I just told you I needed to be rescued,” she muttered bitterly.
+“I just told you I needed to be rescued,” she said snidely.

-“And it could be you are cooperating and telling tales so as to effect your escape, in which case, I commend your quick thinking.”
+“And it could be you are cooperating and telling tales so as to effect your escape from us, in which case, I commend your quick thinking.”

 “Fair,” she said approvingly, “and thank you for the compliment.
 However, I am drained and I hurt.
 I am also hungry.
 As you have promised not to ravish me, I shall seek the better part of valor.”